 Generally, if you aren’t in one of the safe neighborhoods we mentioned above, you should exercise increased caution.

-Want to enjoy your Lima trip whole-heartedly?
-Find out how you can get some travel insurance!
+Want to enjoy your Lima trip wholeheartedly?

-Is Lima Dangerous at Night?
+Is Lima Dangerous At Night?

 Similar to most cities, Lima is a lot more sketchy at night.
 While the safer neighborhoods such as Miraflores, Barranco, and San Isidro remain very safe, there are areas that become dangerous at night.
 One of those neighborhoods is the historic centre of Lima.